PROTECT PATIENTS. STOP 340B CUTS!

 Drug Manufacturers Are Refusing to Provide Required 340B Discounts

-Six drug manufacturers – Eli Lilly, AstraZeneca, Sanofi, Novo Nordisk, Novartis, and United Therapeutics – unilaterally have stopped providing required 340B discounts when drugs are dispensed at community pharmacies.
-Boehringer Ingelheim is planning to take this action against hospitals starting August 1, 2021.
+Eight drug manufacturers – Eli Lilly, AstraZeneca, Sanofi, Novo Nordisk, Novartis, United Therapeutics, Boehringer Ingelheim, and Merck – unilaterally have stopped providing required 340B discounts when drugs are dispensed at community pharmacies.

 About 25% of 340B discounts for safety-net hospitals come through these partnerships.
 This figure is more than 50% for rural hospitals.

 Nearly two-thirds of hospitals expect to lose 15% or more of their 340B savings due to drug manufacturer denials of required discounts.